Dr. Alessandro Morosin

 Assistant Professor of Sociology & Criminology

-Since liberal arts education is about freedom and making a better world (not just about getting a job or technical training), I enjoy supporting students in their academic journey to integrate critical thinking and community engagement into their identities, supporting them to become leaders in different areas of their lives.
-I also like to open things up by inviting other working professionals, community organizers, activists and guest authors to my classes and to the campus.
+I enjoy supporting students in their academic journey to integrate critical thinking and community engagement into their identities, supporting them to become leaders in different areas of their lives.
+I also regularly invite other working professionals, community organizers, activists and guest authors to my classes and to the ULV campus.

-When I am doing research over the winter or summer break, I am usually in Oaxaca, Mexico.
-I interview and support indigenous people who are trying to protect their communities by confronting large mining companies and other forms of dispossession.
-My first book will be based on this participatory action research with pueblos indigenas and defensores del territorio in the Isthmus of Tehuantepec.
+In my research, I interview and support indigenous people in Oaxaca, Mexico who are confronting large mining companies and other forms of dispossession.
+My first book will be based on this ethnographic research with defensores/as del territorio (land defenders) and community members in the Isthmus of Tehuantepec.

 Educational Background